+Income Fund

+Balanced Fund

+Growth Fund

+1.0% per annum of the net asset value of the Balanced Fund

+Growth Fund

-Income Fund Balanced Fund Growth Fund 1.4% per annum of the net asset value of the Income Fund 1.5% per annum of the net asset value of the Balanced Fund 1.6% per annum of the net asset value of the Growth Fund.
+1.6% per annum of the net asset value of the Growth Fund.

-From 1 January 2019, the above fees will not be deducted from the investment earnings allocated to your account for the quarter if you have not attained age 18 on the first day of that quarter (i.e. on 1 April, 1 July, 1 October or 1 January, as applicable).
+The above fees will not be deducted from the investment earnings allocated to your account for the quarter if you have not attained age 18 on the first day of that quarter (i.e. on 1 April, 1 July, 1 October or 1 January, as applicable).

 The above fees are calculated daily as a percentage of the net asset value of each Fund.
 These fees include all costs and expenses for trusteeship, administration and investment management of the Scheme.
-The Trustee may from time to time change the amount and type of fees payable.
+The Trustee may from time to time change the amounts and types of fees payable.

-After the end of each quarter we determine the earnings rate for each Fund with respect to that quarter taking into account only the matters listed above.
+After the end of each quarter we determine the earnings rate for each Fund with respect to that quarter taking into account the matters listed above.